haminhcong/kubeadm-experimental/README.md

 # kubeadm-gcp-experimental

-Experimental to deploy k8s cluster on Google Cloud with kubeadm and calico
+Experimental to deploy k8s cluster on Google Cloud with etcdadm, kubeadm and calico

 ## Cluster Configuration